Commerce Capital Funding Co. logo

 • Small business owners needing fast working capital without bank delays

-• Merchants with consistent card sales looking for immediate cash advances
+• Merchants with consistent card sales looking for short-term cash access advances

 • Business owners with multiple existing loans seeking consolidation into single payments